 Or perhaps, instead, you choose to offer your best prices to your current customers in exchange for their loyalty.

-There are pros and cons of using both methods and the one you choose will largely depend on what sort of business model you run and the average customer lifetime value (CLTV).
+There are pros and cons of both methods and the one you choose will largely depend on what sort of business model you run and the average customer lifetime value (CLTV).